Reading Time: 6 minutes 49 seconds

 Starting a training business is a great goal to hit, but it can be challenging too.
 You need to be insured; you may have to register in the state in which you work; and you'll have to build up a client base.

-Instead of starting a business right off the bat, you may want to consider getting a job at a gym and putting in a couple years of experience and work with clients before heading off on your own.
+Instead of starting a business right off the bat, you may want to consider getting a job at a gym or health club and putting in a couple of years of experience and work with clients before heading off on your own.
 Some gyms hire and pay personal trainers, while others rent space and time in the gym for you to train your own clients.

-Kick start your exciting new career in personal training with ISSA’s Self-Study Personal Trainer Certification.
+Kickstart your exciting new career in personal training with ISSA's Personal Trainer Certification.
 You can take the course online from your own home and study at a pace that works for you.
 What are you waiting for—get started today!